 The Historic Monuments Council (HMC) was first established in 1971 under the provisions of the Historic Monuments (Northern Ireland) Act 1971.
 Its current authority is derived from the Historic Monuments and Archaeological Objects (Northern Ireland) Order 1995 (the Order).
 Its roots rest in the Ancient Monuments Advisory Council 1926-1970.

 The council is made up of fourteen members who span a wide range of experience and expertise in archaeology, historic monuments and cultural heritage.
 The role of HMC is to advise the Department on, inter alia, the scheduling of monuments, conservation of monuments in state care, maritime archaeology, industrial and defence heritage and Areas of Significant Archaeological Interest within Development Plans.

-HMC also offers advice to other government departments through HED and PlanningNI.
+HMC also offers advice to other government departments through HED.